Bringing an Age-Friendly Lens

 We know that 20 is not 40 is not 60 is not 80, just as kindergarten bodies are not senior student bodies.

-So why do we keep expecting everyone to use the same chair?
+So why do we keep expecting everyone to use the same chair through every age and every stage of life?

-In homes and communities, in schools and hospitals, at work and in parks—we can do better.
+In homes and communities, in schools and hospitals, at work and in parks—we can do better by designing with intention.